anoff/microllaborators/readme.md

 npm run deploy
 ```

-If you're someone else just put the `public` folder and put it on any static site host.
+If you're someone else just put the `public` folder on any static hosting.
 All the dynamic features are **client only** and realized over [firebase](http://firebase.com).

 ## ⚖️ License